Skip to content

 1. They don’t have a good understanding of the role

 It's essential to have a concise and relevant job description to attract candidates.
-In fact, 57% of candidates find vague job descriptions frustrating when searching for a new job.
+66% of candidates find vague job descriptions frustrating when searching for a new job.
 Make sure the job description makes sense to everyone who sees it.

 2. A salary range isn’t stated

-Job ads on SEEK that display salary receive up to 64% more applications than job ads that don’t.
+Job ads on SEEK that display salary receive can receive anywhere from 51% more applications than job ads that don’t.
 Including a salary is an easy way to boost applications.

 3. The job ad doesn’t contain information about the location/flexibility of the role

 When it comes to information about location and flexibility, more is more.
-52% of candidates won’t apply for a role without an advertised location.
-Also, 41% of candidates think it’s important to include flexible working options in their job ads.
+74% would be unlikely to apply for a role if the location was missing from the job ad.
+Also, 66% of candidates think it’s important to include flexible working options in their job ads.

 “We now have candidates that refuse to submit an application unless they have viewed the Flexible Working policy; essentially they have lost trust and although some businesses say they are flexible, in reality this is not the case.” says Natasha Hawker, Managing Director of Employee Matters and author of ‘From Hire to Fire and Everything in Between’.